-Erasmus+ is the EU Programme in the fields of education, training, youth and sport for the period 2014-2020.
-According to the European Commission "Education, training, youth and sport can make major contribution to help tackle socio-economic changes, the key challenges that Europe will be facing until the end of the decade and to support the implementation of the Europe 2020 strategy for growth, jobs, social equity and inclusion".
-It is unquestionably imperative for P.A.
+Erasmus+ is the EU Programme in the fields of education, training, youth and sport for the period 2021-2027.
+According to the European Commission's Vice-President "Erasmus is Europe's most emblematic programme, the jewel in our crown.
+The Erasmus generations represent the essence of our European way of Life.
+Unity in diversity, solidarity, mobility, support for Europe as an area of peace, freedom and opportunities."
+It is unquestionably imperaive for P.A.
 College to participate and support the programme by offering students and staff the opportunity to become participants in Key Action 1 - Learning Mobility of Individuals.
 The general outcome of this programme is indisputably positive for all parties.
 The institution's main goal is to enrich its students experience and capabilities and it is proven that Erasmus+ is well structured to attain this.

 P.A.
 College holds the European University Charter since 2005.
 It maintains an Erasmus+ Office which provides support to students in order to undertake recognized periods of studying at partner institutions in other participating countries.
 It also coordinates all other incoming and outgoing exchange activities.

-The College has currently 35 bilateral agreements (in the process of securing more agreements) with the following Universities/Institutes:
+The College has currently 30 bilateral agreements (in the process of securing more agreements) with the following Universities/Institutes:

-- 1. BIRMINGHAM CITY UNIVERSITY, UK - 2.
-BUCHAREST UNIVERSITY OF ECONOMIC STUDIES, ROMANIA - 3.
-COLLEGE FOR INFORMATION TECHNOLOGIES, VSITE, ZAGREB, CROATIA - 4.
-ESCOLA SUPERIOR DE TECHNOLOGIAS DE FAFE, PORTUGAL - 5.
-GROUPE PARIS GRADUATE SCHOOL OF MANAGEMENT PARIS, FRANCE - 6.
-INSTITUTO POLITECNICO DO CAVADO E DO AVE, BARCELOS, PORTUGAL - 7.
-INSTITUTO SUPERIOR DA MAIA, PORTUGAL - 8.
-KING SIGISMUND COLLEGE, BUDAPEST, HUNGARY - 9.
-KLAIPEDA STATE COLLEGE, LITHUANIA - 10.
-LATVIA UNIVERSITY OF AGRICULTURE, LATVIA - 11.
-MORAY COLLEGE, ELGIN, SCOTLAND, UK - 12.
-NEWMAN UNIVERSITY COLLEGE, BIRMINGHAM, UK - 13.
-PRIVATE COLEGE OF ECONOMICS STUDIES ZNOJMO, CZECH REPUBLIC - 14.
-RADOM ACADEMY OF ECONOMICS, POLAND - ^{15.} ROMANIAN AMERICAN UNIVERSITY, BUCURESTI, ROMANIA - 16.
-SCHOOL OF BUSINESS COMMUNICATION, LISBON, PORTUGAL - 17.
-SIAULIAI STATE COLLEGE, LITHUANIA - 18.
+- 1. BUCHAREST UNIVERSITY OF ECONOMIC STUDIES, ROMANIA - COLLEGE FOR INFORMATION TECHNOLOGIES, VSITE, ZAGREB, CROATIA - 3.
+ESCOLA SUPERIOR DE TECHNOLOGIAS DE FAFE, PORTUGAL - 4.
+GROUPE PARIS GRADUATE SCHOOL OF MANAGEMENT PARIS, FRANCE - INSTITUTO POLITECNICO DO CAVADO E DO AVE, BARCELOS, PORTUGAL - 6.
+INSTITUTO SUPERIOR DA MAIA, PORTUGAL - 7.
+KING SIGISMUND COLLEGE, BUDAPEST, HUNGARY - 8.
+KLAIPEDA STATE COLLEGE, LITHUANIA - 9.
+LATVIA UNIVERSITY OF AGRICULTURE, LATVIA - 10.
+PRIVATE COLEGE OF ECONOMICS STUDIES ZNOJMO, CZECH REPUBLIC - 11.
+RADOM ACADEMY OF ECONOMICS, POLAND - 12.
+ROMANIAN AMERICAN UNIVERSITY, BUCURESTI, ROMANIA - 13.
+SIAULIAI STATE COLLEGE, LITHUANIA - 14.
 THE D.A.
-TSENOV ACADEMY OF ECONOMICS, SVISHTOV BULGARIA - 19.
-THE GLIWICE ACADEMY OF ENTREPRENEURSHP, POLAND - 20.
-THOMAS MORE KEMPEN, BELGIUM - ^{21.} TISCNER EUROPEAN UNIVERSITY, KRAKOW POLAND - 22.
-UNICORN COLLEGE, PRAGUE, CZECH REPUBLIC - 23.
-UNIVERSITY COLLEGE ALGEBRA UNIVERSITY COLLEGE FOR APPLIED COMPUTER ENGINEERING, ZAGREB, CROATIA - 24.
-UNIVERSIDAD DE MALAGA, SPAIN - 25.
-UNIVERSIDAD DE HUELVA, SPAIN - 26.
-UNIVERSITA' DEGLI STUDI DI URBINO "CARLO BO", URBINO, ITALY - 27.
-UNIVERSITATEA DIN ORADEA, ROMANIA - 28.
-UNIVERSITY OF BIRMINGHAM, UK - 29.
-UNIVERSITY OF ECONOMICS AND MANAGEMENT, PRAGUE, CZECH REPUBLIC - 30.
-UNIVERSITY OF FINANCE AND ADMINISTRATION VSFS PRAGUE, CZECH REPUBLIC - 31.
-UNIVERSITY OF FINANCE AND MANAGEMENT IN BIALYSTOK, POLAND - 32.
-UNIVERSITY "ST. KLIMENT OHRIDSKI"-BITOLA - 33.
-UTP UNIVERSITY OF SCIENCE AND TECHNOLOGY IN BYDGOSZCZ, POLAND - 34.
-WEST POMERANIAN UNIVERSITY OF TECHNOLOGY, POLAND - 35.
+TSENOV ACADEMY OF ECONOMICS, SVISHTOV BULGARIA - 15.
+THE GLIWICE ACADEMY OF ENTREPRENEURSHP, POLAND - 16.
+THOMAS MORE KEMPEN, BELGIUM - 17.
+TISCNER EUROPEAN UNIVERSITY, KRAKOW POLAND - 18.
+UNICORN COLLEGE, PRAGUE, CZECH REPUBLIC - UNIVERSITY COLLEGE ALGEBRA UNIVERSITY COLLEGE FOR APPLIED COMPUTER ENGINEERING, ZAGREB, CROATIA - 20.
+UNIVERSIDAD DE MALAGA, SPAIN - 21.
+UNIVERSIDAD DE HUELVA, SPAIN - 22.
+UNIVERSITA' DEGLI STUDI DI URBINO "CARLO BO".
+URBINO.
+ITALY - 23.
+UNIVERSITATEA DIN ORADEA, ROMANIA - 24.
+UNIVERSITY OF ECONOMICS AND MANAGEMENT, PRAGUE, CZECH REPUBLIC - 25.
+UNIVERSITY OF FINANCE AND ADMINISTRATION VSFS PRAGUE, CZECH REPUBLIC - 26.
+UNIVERSITY OF FINANCE AND MANAGEMENT IN BIALYSTOK, POLAND - 27.
+UNIVERSITY "ST. KLIMENT OHRIDSKI"-BITOLA - 28.
+UTP UNIVERSITY OF SCIENCE AND TECHNOLOGY IN BYDGOSZCZ, POLAND - 29.
+WEST POMERANIAN UNIVERSITY OF TECHNOLOGY, POLAND - 30.
 WROCLAW UNIVERSITY OF ECONOMICS, POLAND